oluwafemiayo/karpenter-installation/README.md

 # karpenter-installation
 # Karpenter Installation Script

-This repository contains a script for installing Karpenter, a Kubernetes Autoscaling Framework developed by Uber.
+This repository contains a script for installing Karpenter, a Kubernetes Autoscaling Framework.
 The installation script simplifies the process of setting up Karpenter on your Kubernetes cluster.

 ## Prerequisites